It wasn't supposed to be like this.

 That's how this works.
 We all learn together.

 Anti-Fascist: Technology is a tool.
 We don't provide tools to fascists.
 Period.
-This isn't a debate.

 Feminist: The tech world has always had a women problem.
 We're actively hostile to that tradition.
 Harassment and misogyny get you shown the door.